adelahladka/difNLR/README.md

   Drabinova, A. & Martinkova, P. (2017).
 Detection of Differential Item Functioning with Nonlinear Regression: A Non-IRT Approach Accounting for Guessing.
 Journal of Educational Measurement, 54(4), 498--517, [doi: 10.1111/jedm.12158](https://doi.org/10.1111/jedm.12158).

+To cite new estimation approaches provided in the `difNLR()` function, please, use Hladka, A., Martinkova, P., & Brabec, M. (2024).
+New iterative algorithms for estimation of item functioning.
+Journal of Educational and Behavioral Statistics.
+  Accepted.

 ## Try online
 You can try some functionalities of the `difNLR` package